+Certain liberating truths, like the encapsulated in the tile of this post, need frequent reiteration.
+We must plant our feet repeatedly on the same foundational wisdom.
 Why?
 Because so much of the world’s messaging conspires to undermine us.
-The sheer load and volume is staggering!
+The sheer load and volume of this external bullshit is staggering!

-Even small pieces of this external “coding” get internalized, it can lead to fits of self-effacement.
+When we internalize even small pieces of this external coding, it can lead to fits of self-effacement.
 Tabula rasa becomes tabula inscripta.

 As I write these words, countless individuals are evaluating their lives by metrics that are ultimately superficial.
 I see this clearly in the life of a good friend.
 Listening to him with compassion helps me in my own struggles.

 He’s a remarkable person—gifted with intelligence, awareness, creativity, a sense of adventure that guides him to remote places and experience.
 He has a devoted wife, children, and grandchildren.
 I often think of him as a Renaissance person.

 And yet, at regular intervals, he finds his mental health unraveling.
 We have talked for hours about it and eventually it boils down to a single word…

 He begins, like many of us, to measure himself against others—internalized notions of where he “should be” at this point in his life.
 He’s embarrassed to admit that some of it is tied to financial gain.
 At other times, it’s about how much impact his life’s work has had.
 On deeper levels, it reaches spiritual dimensions as he wonders why others seem more liberated.